 Users like to know how much effort they have to commit to completing a task.
 If they don’t know how close to finishing they are, they often give up.

 A checklist guiding users to the activation point shows them their progress – and makes clear what they have to do to realize value.

-The three steps shown here are those necessary for Postfity users to feel the value of their social media scheduling service.
+The steps shown here are those necessary for users to feel the value of their social media scheduling service.

-By communicating the route to value clearly, Postfity drives more users to reach the Product Activation stage – increasing the likelihood of adoption.
+By communicating the route to the product value more clearly, Sked Social drives more users to reach the product activation stage – increasing the likelihood of adoption.